Home Collections Best Low Expense Ratio Mutual Funds in India for 2025

-Best Lowest Expense Ratio Mutual Funds to Invest in NSE (2024)
+Best Low Expense Ratio Mutual Funds in India for 2025

-Before investing in mutual funds, you might want to consider Total Expense Ratio or TER.
-It is the annual maintenance charges levied by mutual funds to cover expenses like operational costs, management fees, advertising costs, etc. This factor can have a crucial impact on the returns you would receive from a mutual fund.
+Two investors put the same amount of capital into mutual funds, but one ends up with higher returns than the other.
+Why?
+While there are multiple reasons this occurs, a high expense ratio can be one of the main factors that can eat into their earnings over time.
+Expense ratio is the annual maintenance charges levied by mutual funds to cover expenses like operational costs, management fees, advertising costs, etc. This factor can have a crucial impact on the returns you would receive from a mutual fund.
 Thus, in this blog, we will delve into what are the best lower expense ratio mutual funds, how to identify them, their benefits, risks, and how you can invest in them.

 Best Lower Expense Ratio Mutual Funds

-Note: The list of top mutual funds with lowest expense is derived from Tickertape Mutual Fund Screener and the data is from 11th November 2024.
+Note: The list of top mutual funds with lowest expense is derived from Tickertape Mutual Fund Screener and the data is from 5th March 2025.
+These funds were chosen according to the following criteria:

 🚀 Pro Tip: You can use Tickertape’s Mutual Fund Screener to research and evaluate funds with over 50+ pre-loaded filters and parameters.